 For event agencies, marketing/HR and the public sector

-US data vacuum cleaners on websites should have the plug pulled
+The plug should be pulled on US data vacuum cleaners on websites

 Data vacuum cleaner on government websites

-It is different for a public authority.
+It is different with a public authority.
 The taxpayer finances the state and has a right to exemplary application of the law.
 This also includes visiting a government website.
-What happens when you visit a site with integrated services such as videos or livestreams?
+What happens when you visit a website with integrated services such as videos or live streams?
 Let's switch to the real world:

-Imagine visiting your tax office and being completely scanned at the gate, with all your data recorded and stored.
+Imagine you visit your tax office and you are completely scanned at the gate, all your data is recorded and stored.
 A camera records your general condition, your clothing and your voice.
-The algorithm determines, among other things, that you could use new shoes and glasses, and the tax office sells this information to the most bidding companies for this information.
-This deal is garnished with the information about your net income, so that the bidders can also make you the offer corresponding to your wallet.
+The algorithm determines, among other things, that you could use new shoes and glasses and the tax office sells this information to the companies that bid the most for this information.
+This deal is garnished with information about your net income so that the bidders can make you an offer that suits your wallet.

-And almost every time a website with embedded services like Youtube or Vimeo videos is accessed (you don't even have to start the player), the US corporations receive the IP address of the user every time.
+And it is almost the same with every visit to a website with embedded services such as YouTube or Vimeo videos (you don't even have to start the player), the US companies receive the IP address of the user every time.

 • Rough location